 Treatment will typically involve balancing the peaks and valleys of cortisol production throughout the day with appropriate dietary recommendations and supplements, not pharmaceutical medications.

-In July we want to help you relax, reduce your stress levels, and enjoy the summer.
-If you are feeling fatigued, stressed out, or just flat out run down despite your best efforts to get healthier, contact us to get an appointment with Dr. Tait to see how this quick and easy test can help.
+If you are feeling fatigued, stressed out, or just flat out run down despite your best efforts to get healthier, contact us to get an appointment and see if your adrenal function is part of the problem.